 The difference between a dull complexion and a porcelain smooth complexion is large, unsightly pores.
-Large Pores or enlarged pores on the face are a very frustrating problem for many people.
-Large pores are prone to forming blackheads and acne.
-Large pores also often stand out and are more noticeable when makeup is applied.
-Treatment of large pores in the past has been mainly directed towards drying agents to reduce oil production in the skin.
-These treatments do help, but they are a short term solution and don’t change the skins structure in a way to reduce enlarged pores and pore size permanently.
+Enlarged pores on the face are a very frustrating problem for many people.
+This common skin concern means the skin is prone to forming blackheads and acne, making pores often stand out and become more noticeable when makeup is applied.
+Treatment in the past has been mainly directed towards drying agents to reduce oil production in the skin.
+These treatments do help, but they are a short term solution and don’t change the structure of the skin in a way to reduce pore size permanently.

 The pore is little more than the opening of the hair follicle onto the surface of the skin.
 The source of the hair follicle lies deep within the dermis.
 Midway up the dermal layer, the sebaceous oil gland empties into the hair follicle.
 Both skin oil (sebum) and the hair breach the surface through this tiny aperture.
 Wherever there is a hair, there will be a pore.